Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Multi-Threaded Workloads (Video Encoding, Code Compilation):

-- Nearly Equivalent: Both architectures handle these tasks with similar performance
+- Nearly Equivalent: Both architectures handle these tasks well; pick on ecosystem, not raw throughput

 - Choose based on: Operating system preference and software ecosystem